noddde

 return events.reduce((state, event) => {

-const handler = aggregate.apply[event.name];
+const handler = aggregate.evolve[event.name];

 return handler(event.payload, state);